bbc/bbcrd_vault_collection/docs/identity_modules.md

 An Vault entity is only useful if you can authenticate as that entity.
-For this there needs to be some mapping between user accounts as defined by a given auth method (e.g. OIDC, LDAP or Active Directory users) and Vault entities.
+For this there needs to be some mapping between user accounts as defined by a given auth method (e.g. OIDC, LDAP or Active Directory) and Vault entities.
 Entity aliases are those mappings.

-Each Vault auth method effectively has its own independent set of entity aliases, i.e. its own mapping from users to entities.
+Each Vault auth method effectively has its own independent set of entity aliases, i.e. its own mapping from auth system accounts to Vault entities.
 The [`bbcrd.vault.vault_auth_method_entity_aliases` module](../plugins/modules/vault_auth_method_entity_aliases.py) can be used to declaratively manage this mapping for a particular auth method.

-> **Hint:** An entity can, in theory, have multiple entity aliases
+> **Hint:** An entity can, in theory, have multiple entity aliases pointing at
-> pointing at it.
-For example, if you allow authentication via multiple auth
+> it.
+For example, you could allow authentication via both LDAP and GitHub
-> methods you might ensure that whether Jon Doe logs in via LDAP auth or GitHub
+> credeitnaisl.
+In this caes, an entity alias for both auth methods would point
-> auth he is mapped to the same entity.
+> to the same entity.
 >
 > An entity with no entity aliases pointing at it, however, is effectively
 > disabled since you cannot authenticate as that entity.

 Because the `bbcrd.vault.vault_auth_method_entity_aliases` module deletes any entity aliases not given in its input, it also revokes access to Vault to users removed from its input.
-Whilst the underlying entity may remain, the user will no longer be mapped to their old entity once the entity alias has been removed.
+Whilst the old entities continue to exist in Vaul, because the user will no longer be mapped to that entity once the entity alias has been removed their access will be effectively withdrawn.
-As a result, the account effectively becomes disabled.

-> **Hint:** When a user without an existing entity alias logs in with a
+> **Note:** When a user without an existing entity alias logs in with a
 > particular auth method, a new entity and corresponding entity alias is
 > auto-generated.
-Auto-generated entities are assigned no policies and
+Auto-generated entities are assigned no policies and can't do
+> anything.
+Their only useful purpose is in helping track account usage in
-> more-or-less serve only to ease tracking accounts in audit logs.
+> audit logs.

 For an example of the `bbcrd.vault.vault_auth_method_entity_aliases` module in use, refer to the [`bbcrd.vault.configure_oidc_auth`